 UCSF provides to you at no charge virtual private network (VPN) software which is required to view and send email from desktop applications such as Microsoft Outlook and Apple Mail.
 (VPN is not required to view or send email from properly configured tablet or mobile devices, nor is it required when using the online WebMail.)

-To download and use the UCSF VPN software, see Install and Use Junos Pulse VPN Client (Windows & Mac).
+To download and use the UCSF VPN software, log in to view VPN Pulse Secure Install (for Windows & Mac).

 You must be logged into VPN for desktop email applications to be able to send and receive messages.